Consensys/rad-cli/web/src/pages/en/faq.md

 lang: en
 ---

-Welcome to the Frequently Asked Questions section, where we aspire to address all your curiosities and concerns regarding the DAXSO project!
+Welcome to the Frequently Asked Questions section, where we aspire to address all your curiosities and concerns regarding the rad project!
 Embarking on a journey into the realm of smart contract organizations can sometimes bring forth a multitude of questions - and it's absolutely natural to seek answers.

 Whether you're pondering the intricacies of setting up your environment or curious about our contribution guidelines, we've got you covered.
 Here, we've gathered a compendium of the most common queries from our vibrant and growing community.
 Our aim is to facilitate a smoother navigation through the vibrant ecosystem we are building together.

 As you peruse through these questions, remember, no query is too small or insignificant.
 Each question you have may very well resonate with others in the community.
 So, delve in and let your quest for knowledge flourish.
 After all, the continual exchange of information is what nurtures innovation and collaboration.

 In case you don't find the answer you're seeking, feel free to reach out to us through our official channels.
-We're here to assist you in every step of your DAXSO journey.
+We're here to assist you in every step of your rad journey.
 Happy exploring!

 ### Utilizing Your New Project